Interview: Jay Malinowski & An Oceanic Family Affair

 “I wanted something that was harkening back to the past and had this colonial feel to it,” notes Malinowski.
 “Emotionally, I based the album on my own experiences, and then used that history as a coat hanger for the songs.”

 While ambitious in scope, Martel does not feel like one of those pretentious, sprawling concept albums that reeks of self-importance and ignorance toward a listener’s tolerance.
-It feels very nautical, while the depths of subject matter in jay-malinowski-2which Malinowski touches upon is reminiscent of a man that holed himself up in his home for months to finely tune his message…which actually happened.
+It feels very nautical, while the depths of subject matter in which Malinowski touches upon is reminiscent of a man that holed himself up in his home for months to finely tune his message…which actually happened.

 When discussing the sea’s impact upon the song writing and his life, Malinowski says that he considers it to be a metaphor for life, especially for that of the Martel character – someone who thought he was in control of his life, until something bigger came along and changed his course.